theofficialcopypaste/Multiboot-Tips/README.md

 #### OpenCore
 ##### OSI implementation

-The `If _OSI ("Darwin")` is an implementation method to call Darwin kernel use by macOS. reason to use this implementation.
+`If _OSI ("Darwin")` is an implementation method to call Darwin kernel use by macOS. reason to use this implementation.

 * To prevent both operating systems conflicted with modified SSDT.
 * To ensure device working properly on multiple OS.